traitecoevo/mortality_bci/docker/README.md

 Which will display a progress bad with a spinner on the right hand side.

-The precompilation is a bit tricky: it will persist to disk, but will only reliably work on when loaded from the docker container.
+The pre-compilation is a bit tricky: it will persist to disk, but will only reliably work on when loaded from the docker container.

 Third, we create workers that ask for, and then undertake, jobs from the controller.
 Because the controller is still running (it actually does not ned to be), you'll need to open a new terminal window in the directory `mortality_bci/docker`.